Ayms/bitcoin-transactions/README.md

 `node tx.js BTG create prevtx= prevaddr= prevamount= previndex= privkey=priv1-priv2-redeem-<2of2 or 2of3 or 2of4> addr= fee= amount=(optional)`

-The arguments are the same than before except privkey where priv1 and priv2 are the two private keys required to spend your coins on your multisig address, redeem is the redeem script, 2of2 or 2of3 is the multisig scheme corresponding to your address
+The arguments are the same than before except privkey where priv1 and priv2 are the two private keys required to spend your coins on your multisig address, redeem is the redeem script, 2of2 or 2of3 or 2of4 is the multisig scheme corresponding to your address

 To find what are the public keys included in the redeem script, please run: